-If, after talking with the involved student, the faculty member determines the situation involved an apparent Code of Academic Conduct violation for which the student denies responsibility or for which a sanction great than or failure in the course may be warranted, the faculty member will confer with the Division Dean to determine if a Formal Judicial Hearing is appropriate.
+If, after talking with the involved student, the faculty member determines the situation involved an apparent Code of Academic Conduct violation for which the student denies responsibility or for which a sanction great than

 - 1. failure in an assignment;

 - 2. failure on a test;

 - 3. completion of an alternative assignment;